On LinkedIn, “Your Connection is your net worth!” – It’s all about the quality and size of your professional network.

 They could be your family members, friends, classmates, coworkers, instructors or anyone else.

-Go to search bar and type in your friend’s name here (For example: Kate O’Leary).
-Once you locate the person you know and wish to connect, on their profile you can see this blue “Connect” Button and if I click on it, you can click send now or add a note.
-Once you click send invitation, Gary will get notify and if he accepted it, he will be my first degree connection.
+Go to the search bar and type in your friend’s name here (For example Kate O’Leary).
+Once you locate the person you know and wish to connect, with on their profile you can see this blue “Connect” Button and if you click on it, you can click send now or add a note.
+Once you click to send the invitation, Gary will get notified and if he accepts it, he will be my first degree connection.

 Pro tip: I highly recommend adding a note to your connection request.
 Research shows you will have a 75% higher chance of getting accepted.

-LinkedIn does a great job of recommending people that they believe you’d like to connect with based on your work experience, where you went to school, your interests, country you’re based in and more.
+LinkedIn does a great job of recommending people that they believe you’d like to connect with based on your work experience, where you went to school, your interests, the country you’re based in, and more.

 Moving beyond your friends and family circle, here are 5 BONUS HACKS that you may not know:

 Why did those people look at your profile?
-Mostly likely because they’re interested in you or by something you wrote on your profile that enabled them to find you.
+Most likely because they’re interested in you or of something you wrote on your profile that enabled them to find you.
 Whatever the reason, this is a sign of potential interest and enough for you to spark off a conversation by adding a note or simply pressing the ‘Connect’ button next to each profile.

 The more you write a particular keyword in your profile, the greater weighting the LinkedIn algorithm gives your page.
 So, fill your profile page with a popular search term that people on LinkedIn are likely to be searching for.